ernest-bruce/human-internet/humanity/humanity.md

 · however, in a datapod·based ecosystem, this type of explicit linkage between services at the app level are not needed
 · the reason for this is that everything is naturally related to other things because the underlying link, you and your data, is what defines those relationships
-· so your posts and your music tastes would be accessible to services like Bumble (if you authorize it), regardless of which service you use to make the posts (Instagram or Tumblr) or listen to music (Spotify or [Apple Music](https://www.apple.com/apple-music "Apple: Apple Music"))
+· so your posts and your music tastes would be accessible to services like Bumble (if you authorize it), regardless of which service you use to make the posts (Instagram or Tumblr) or listen to music ([Spotify][Spotify] or [Apple Music][AppleMusic])

 in the ecosystem of tomorrow, social services like Tinder, Shapr, and Bumble use a lot of the same information from your datapod
-· you also use the same basic interactions to work on data, which reduces mistakes and ensures that your data is never damaged by using thoroughly tested methods (in the human_internet, personal_data is a high·value resource that is cared for seriously; the human_internet does not [*break*](https://xkcd.com/1428 "xkcd: Move Fast and Break Things") your data, as some companies are so willing to do)
+· in fact, every data_specialist uses the same methods to make similar changes to your data, which reduces mistakes and ensures that your data is never damaged by using thoroughly tested methods
+· in the human internet, personal_data is a high·value resource that is cared for seriously; the human_internet does not [*break*](https://xkcd.com/1428 "xkcd: Move Fast and Break Things") your data, as some companies are so willing to do
-· their success rests on their capability to attract and motivate people to try out their services, and to keep using them, based on the efficiency of their interfaces, the appeal of their experiences, and on the trust the community puts in their effectiveness, their professionalism, and their competence at keeping the data they are granted access to private and secure
+· the success human·internet companies rests on the value they *add* to your data, on their capability to attract and motivate people to try out their services, and to keep using them, based on the efficiency of their interfaces, the appeal of their experiences, and on the trust the community puts in their effectiveness, their professionalism, and their competence at keeping the data they are granted access to private and secure

 in this ecosystem, *you* are in control
-· if you want to get connection suggestions (highly·personalized ads), you can get them, the way you want
+· if you want to get [entity_introductions][entity_introduction] (highly·personalized ads), you can get them, the way you want
-· if you do not want to receive connection suggestions, you do not get them
+· if you do not want to receive introductions, you do not get them
 · there is no profit·maximizing imperative to force you to grow your connections

 &nbsp;

 #### c. redefining competitive advantage
-vast personal_data collections will no longer be a competitive advantage for data_brokers because people will have *effective and direct control over their data*
+vast personal_data collections will no longer be a competitive advantage for [data_brokers][data_broker] because people will have *effective and direct control over their data*
-· an entity’s competitive advantage will comprise its principles, values, and reputation
+· an entitys competitive advantage will comprise its principles, values, and reputation
 · more than “exits,” company founders will focus on the *meaning* of their ventures to themselves, their target audience, and the world
 · this will be a strong catalyst for the creation of long·lasting companies and business models, which provides lasting value to investors
-· and those investors will have a larger pool of companies on which to invest
+· and those investors will have a larger pool of companies in which to invest

 after unprecedented growth, companies like Facebook and Apple are having trouble connecting with new audiences because they have strayed from the values that made them great in the past
 · values like integrity, simplicity, elegance, usability, connection, service, reliability, soul, experience, and individuality have been placed behind growth, profit, and influence